mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 A button labelled 'Fit Single Spectrum' is found under the preview plots and can be used to perform a fit of the selected specturm.

-'Plot Current Preview' can be used to plot the sample, fit and difference curves of the selected spectrum in a separate plotting window.
+'Plot Current Preview' can be used to plot the sample, fit, and difference curves of the selected spectrum in a separate plotting window.

 The 'Plot Guess' check-box can be used to enable/disable the guess curve in the top preview plot.